 4. Additional Business Rules to be applied by the CDSP.
-1
+10

-5. Governance Cycle 1 Introduction
+5. Governance Cycle 12

+6. Definitions 14

+7. Appendix 15

+1 Introduction

+Documents that should be read alongside this Document include the Market Participant Change Process Form and the Change Cycle Calendar located on the CDSP website.
+A high level Market Participant Change Process and Change Cycle can be found in the Appendix (Section 7).

-This document describes the process that the CDSP shall complete in order to maintain the Market Domain Data (MDD) Market Participant Identity List (MP Id List) and allow Market Participants to request insertion, amendment and deletion from the MP ID List via an MDD Market Participant Identity Application (MP Id Application).
+This Document describes the process that the CDSP shall complete in order to maintain the Market Domain Data (MDD) Market Participant Identity List (MP Id List) and allow Market Participants to request insertion, amendment and deletion from the MP ID List via an MDD Market Participant Identity Application (MP Id Application).

-The MP Id List shall define and control the Market Participant Identity (i.e. the Short Codes) used to denote an organisation participating in the gas industry, and used to identify such Market Participants in industry messages, including those with the Central Switching Service.
+The MP Id List shall define and control the Market Participant Identity (i.e. the unique 3 letter code ) used to denote an organisation participating in the gas industry, and used to identify such Market Participants in industry messages, including those with the Central Switching Service (CSS).

 The MP Id List controls the following Market Participant Role Types (Role Types):

 Transporters – including Transmission Network Operators, Distribution Network Operators and Independent Gas Transporters